StAwN74/ckSurf-1.18kd-Release/README.md

   Also consider using start /AboveNormal like said here: https://support.steampowered.com/kb_article.php?ref=5386-HMJI-5162

 # Changelog
-  - May 2020: Fixed match not starting/rounds not ending on regular maps.
+  - 01/06/20: Fixed match not starting/rounds not ending on regular maps.
   Also fixed: Ragdoll removal, a lil' translation mistyping, mp_restartgame use (this bug also appeared on 1st bot joining).
   Added Fluffy's gravity fix, and added a raw "FakeClientCommandEx sm_clear" to prevent cheats whith another checkpoint plugin...
 I should remove this, some users may have one more plugin calling sm_clear.
   - 16/01/20: Fixed weapon buy on regular maps like de_dust2,  and 'checkSpawns' log error.
 Plugin uses maps configs (cfg/sourcemod/ckSurf/map_types/) to manage respawn and round end. ck_autorespawn and ck_round_end are thus obsolete.